-Lower crossed syndrome, similar to upper crossed syndrome, previously featured on our blog, is a common culprit for pain and discomfort in the low back that many of our patients experience.
+Lower crossed syndrome, similar to upper crossed syndrome, is a common culprit for pain and discomfort in the low back that many of our patients experience.

 What Is Lower Crossed Syndrome?

 Lower crossed syndrome is a change in the balance of the muscles in the lower torso, hip and upper legs.
 These imbalances can occur when muscles are constantly lengthened and shortened in relation to one another.
 Tension and overactivity tend to be present in the hip flexors and lumbar extensors.
 In comparison, there is a weakness or under-activity in the abdominal muscles and the gluteus.
 Hamstring tension is also a common finding when glutes are inhibited.
 As a result of this imbalance, the pelvis will tend to tilt forward.
 The lower back curvature may also be exaggerated (hyperlordosis), and the hips tighten, although there can be some variations in the postural changes observed.

 How Do We Develop Upper Crossed Syndrome?

 Most of the time, it comes down to posture and leading a sedentary lifestyle.
 As healthcare providers, we tend to harp on posture again and again, and for good reasons.
 We need to stop thinking about poor posture as inconsequential and start looking at it as repetitive microtrauma: small injuries we put our bodies through day after day.
 These micro-traumas tend to create a domino effect from the excessive time we spend sitting.
 This can lead to shortened hip flexor muscles and a light lower back.
 The change in hip flexor tension can then lead to weakened abdominal muscles over time.
 Our glutes will also become weaker and inactive.
 This can commonly lead to increased low back injuries and hamstring injuries.